18 April 2017

 learn and use on the job and airlines will be able to stake a claim in the

 fully mobile, internet-connected, customer-focused marketplace.
-Not only that, retailing
+Not only that,

-inward flight, or at destination.
+outward or inward flight, or at destination.

 Underlying many of the changes

 will be airlines' greater adoption of Wi-Fi connectivity,

 together with the passengers' heavy reliance on mobile devices.
 Airlines will

 embrace new ways of identifying, selling to, serving, communicating with and

 members increasingly relying on mobile technologies, devices and new payment